-Also, it is possible that key political or economic events totally unrelated to the reform could drive performance, for example, in the case of China, China’s accession to the World Trade Organization, thereby giving overseas investors greater opportunities (Cullinane and Wang, 2006a).
-Further, in Argentina, port figures showing “a notable increase in 2003 due to the partial recovery of the Argentine economy” (Serebrisky and Trujillo, 2005, p.
-198).
-If such elements are key to port performance, how viable is it to rely on quantitative methods such as the MPI, or any method that considers numbers alone, to conclude that the results found are attributable to the impact of port governance reform and not to other outside factors?.
-And yet, as Vieira et al. (2014) note, qualitative based studies also leave key gaps in the ability to measure the impact of any reform given their failure to consider quantitative evidence.

-Another important methodological aspect is that there may be significant limits to the data available.
-For example, although port labour is very complex in structure, “currently, there is no reliable database of collective information on labor at world ports” (Cheon et al., 2010, p.
+Another important methodological aspect is that there may be issues with what data is available.
+For example, although port labour is highly complex in structure, “currently, there is no reliable database of collective information on labor at world ports” (Cheon et al., 2010, p.
 552).
 Further, as Brooks and Pallis note (2008, p.
 412) “in several cases, the public sector retains only a supervisory and monitoring role; in others, like the UK, there is no national port monitoring agency” and ports may fail to collect data for many areas (ibid.)
-What is more, in their study of performance, of the 12 authorities they asked for data, “only seven of the 12 answered the performance measurement part of the questionnaire!
+What is more, in their study of performance, of the twelve authorities they asked for data, “only seven of the 12 answered the performance measurement part of the questionnaire!
 We concluded that this is a clear sign that comprehensive performance measurement programs are not practiced in a substantial number of ports” (Brooks and Pallis, 2008, p.
 422).
 Comparatively, Verhoeven and Vanoutrive (2012) found a wide range in response rates to their surveys in different countries, some very high (e.g. Belgium) but others very low (e.g. Greece).
-As Brooks and Pallis allude to, it may be the case that some data may not want to be released into the public sphere by the PAs: “the number of indicators reported (or the Port Authorities were willing to disclose) is substantially lower than expected” [our italics] (Brooks and Pallis, 2008, p.
-424).
+As Brooks and Pallis allude to, it may be the case that some data may not be released into the public sphere by the PAs: “the number of indicators reported (or the Port Authorities were willing to disclose) is substantially lower than expected” (Brooks and Pallis, 2008, p.
+424 [our italics]).
 Certainly in the case of the UK, public data is accessible through Freedom of Information requests, but Private data is not, and may be withheld for reasons of, for example, competition (UCL, 2016).
 In addition, as Ferrari et al. (2015, p.
 62) note, PAs are both regulators but also “port promoters”, thus they may be reluctant to be negative about ports.
 As Cheon et al. (2010) note, often only successful ports allow data to be studied.

 Sometimes, potential bias in some of the data is actually suggested in studies: “the only port authority that stated it collects invoice accuracy reported a 100% accuracy, allowing us to question whether this more a qualitative assessment rather than a quantitative measurement” (Brooks and Pallis, 2008, p.
 427).
-Importantly: “governance decisions, both at firm and government levels, are largely based on this partial assessment of port performance.”
-(Brooks and Pallis, 2008, p.
+Importantly: “governance decisions, both at firm and government levels, are largely based on this partial assessment of port performance” (Brooks and Pallis, 2008, p.
 412).